Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/README.md

 ## Genre: Educational

 ## Defensive Publication Statement
 This repository contains the complete implementation of **Space Socks**, a game designed to demonstrate quantum communication in an engaging way.
-The project is **publicly disclosed** as a **defensive publication()** to establish the date of invention.
+The project is **publicly disclosed** as a **[Defensive publication](https://github.com/Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/blob/main/Defensive%20Publication.md)** to establish the date of invention.
 The idea was publicly made available on **October 7, 2024** to prevent future patent claims on the innovation.

 By publishing this repository publicly, we are preventing the possibility of patent claims on the unique ideas and methods involved.
 As a defensive publication, this work is being shared with the public to promote open collaboration and prevent others from claiming patent rights on the concepts described here.